mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/exchange_single_node.rst

 3. Program Preparation
 ==============================================

-To start-off the BitShares system, you need to run these programs: normal node ``witness_node``, command line wallet ``cli_wallet``.
+To start-off the DNA system, you need to run these programs: normal node ``witness_node``, command line wallet ``cli_wallet``.

 **3.1 Architecture Description**

-- The ``witness_node`` is connected to the BitShares network in a P2P manner, receives the latest block from the network, and broadcasts the locally signed transaction packet to the network.
+- The ``witness_node`` is connected to the DNA network in a P2P manner, receives the latest block from the network, and broadcasts the locally signed transaction packet to the network.
 - The ``witness_node`` provides an API for other program calls (hereafter referred to as node APIs) via websocket + HTTP RPC.
 - ``Cli_wallet`` connects to ``witness_node`` via websocket.
 - ``Cli_wallet`` manages wallet files, which contain an encrypted user private key, and a wallet file can contain multiple private keys.